Do Medicare and Medicaid Pay for Assisted Living?

 How do you qualify for Medicaid long-term care?

+It depends on your age, income and functional status.
 To qualify for long-term care financial aid under Medicaid, you must be a U.S. citizen aged 65 or older.
 You must also meet the income requirements for traditional Medicaid recipients or apply for and receive a waiver from your state that allows you to maintain a higher income.
 For long-term care coverage, you must also meet functional care criteria, which is defined by the state but typically includes the assessment of functional, cognitive, and medical abilities by a medical specialist.

 -